Kate Burton (actress)

-Katherine Burton (born September 10, 1957) is a Welsh and American actress, the daughter of actors Richard Burton and Sybil Christopher.
-On television, Burton received critical acclaim as Ellis Grey in the drama series Grey's Anatomy, and as Vice President Sally Langston on Scandal.
+Katherine Burton (born September 10, 1957) is an American actress, the daughter of actors Richard Burton and Sybil Christopher.
+On television, Burton received critical acclaim as Dr. Ellis Grey in the drama series Grey's Anatomy, and as Vice President Sally Langston on Scandal.
 She has been nominated for three Primetime Emmy Awards and three Tony Awards.

 Early life

 Burton was born in Geneva, Switzerland, the daughter of Welsh parents, producer Sybil Burton (née Williams) and actor Richard Burton.
 She was thus the stepdaughter of Elizabeth Taylor and of Sybil's second husband Jordan Christopher, both actors.
-Burton earned a bachelor's degree in Russian Studies and European History from Brown University in 1979, where she was on the board of Production Workshop, one of the university's student theater groups, and a master's degree from Yale School of Drama in 1982.
+Burton earned a bachelor's degree in Russian Studies and European History from Brown University in 1979, where she was on the board of Production Workshop, one of the university's student theatre groups, and a master's degree from Yale School of Drama in 1982.
 Brown awarded Burton an honorary doctorate in 2007.